 Bias Against “Feminine” Behaviours

 The second study was also based on a pitch event.
-This one looked at 185 presentations made to venture capital investors at a university investment competition.
+This one looked at 185 presentations made to venture capital investors at a university investment competition, similar to the business plan competitions organized by the Centre for Business Venturing at Smith School of Business.
 The researchers, from Babson College, University of Alberta, and Northeastern University, wanted to know not only how women entrepreneurs did relative to men but if gender-stereotyped behaviours had anything to do with the investors’ decisions.

 Like the other study, they found that women entrepreneurs were just as likely as men to receive investor interest in their ventures.
 But here’s the kicker: investors were biased against the display of feminine-stereotyped behaviours by the entrepreneurs, men and women alike.

 The investors made implicit assumptions based on these stereotypes.
 When investors observed masculine-associated behaviours such as forcefulness, dominance, aggressiveness, and assertiveness — in men or women — they perceived business competence, preparedness, and leadership.
 When they observed feminine-associated behaviours such as warmth, sensitivity, and expressiveness, they perceived a lack of business competence and seriousness.